 Become an all-encompassing Digital Marketer

-Just because many digital marketing professionals elect to specialize in a particular channel does not mean that you have to.
-If you want to be a more well-rounded digital marketer, seek out opportunities to develop additional skills.
+Just because many digital marketing professionals elect to specialize in a particular channel does not mean you have to.
+To be a more well-rounded digital marketer, seek opportunities to develop additional skills.

-For example, let’s say that you have not assisted with an email campaign before.
-Inform your employer that you would like to learn more about email marketing and ask if you can participate in the next campaign development process.
+For example, let’s say you have not previously assisted with an email campaign.
+Inform your employer that you want to learn more about email marketing and ask if you can participate in the next campaign development process.

 Don’t be afraid to show your passion for learning.
 Most employers love a self-motivated staff member who wants to develop additional talents.